 Robinson was a senior policy researcher at the RAND Corporation from 2013 to 2022, where she also directed the Center for Middle East Public Policy from 2020 to 2022.
-In addition to co-authoring over twenty RAND publications, her wide-ranging research there received five awards.
+Her wide-ranging research at RAND received five awards.
+She co-authored over twenty RAND publications including Rethinking U.S. Strategy in the Middle East: Sustainable Partnerships, Strategic Investments (2021); Making Victory Count After Defeating ISIS (2017); and Improving Strategic Competence: Lessons from 13 Years of War (2014).
 Her trade books One Hundred Victories (2013), Tell Me How This Ends (2008), and Masters of Chaos (2004) were critically acclaimed, best-selling works of reportage published by Public Affairs.
-She was a foreign correspondent and senior writer for U.S. News and World Report, senior editor of Foreign Affairs magazine, and provided commentary on PBS’s Washington Week in Review and other programs.
+She also wrote Intervention or Neglect (1991), a book about U.S. policy in Central America.
+She has published widely in major newspapers and foreign affairs journals and provided commentary on PBS’s Washington Week in Review and other programs.

+Robinson was previously a fellow at CFR, the Wilson Center, the International Institute for Strategic Studies, Johns Hopkins University’s School of Advanced International Studies, and the Nieman Foundation for Journalism at Harvard University.
+She was a foreign correspondent and senior writer for U.S. News and World Report and senior editor of Foreign Affairs magazine.
 In government service, Robinson served as chair of the Army War College Board of Visitors, for which she received the Outstanding Civilian Service Award.
-She was most recently senior advisor at the U.S. State Department for the U.S. Strategy to Prevent Conflict and Promote Stability.
+She has also served in other advisory capacities, most recently as senior advisor at the U.S. State Department for the U.S. Strategy to Prevent Conflict and Promote Stability.